 ABC Announces Special On-Sale Liquor Licenses for San Francisco

-Sacramento – Eric Hirata, Director of the Department of Alcoholic Beverage Control (ABC), announced authorization for the issuance of five (5) new Neighborhood Restricted Special On-Sale General Licenses (Type 87) in specified census tracts located in the city and county of San Francisco, as authorized in Section 23826.13 of the Business & Professions Code (BPC).
+Sacramento – Joseph McCullough, Chief Deputy Director of the Department of Alcoholic Beverage Control, announced authorization for the issuance of five (5) new Neighborhood Restricted Special On-Sale General Licenses (Type 87) in specified census tracts located in the city and county of San Francisco, as authorized in § 23826.13 of the Business & Professions Code (BPC).
 The census tracts listed in subdivision (b)(1) and (b)(6) of § 23826.13 are currently full and the department will not be accepting applications for those neighborhoods.
 Additionally, if more applications are received for a neighborhood than the number of licenses available, the applicants will be placed in a random drawing to determine the order in which applications will be processed for that neighborhood.

-From September 13, 2021 through September 24, 2021, ABC will accept applications for the Type 87 license at the San Francisco District Office, 33 New Montgomery Street, Suite 1230, San Francisco, CA 94105 or at any other ABC office throughout the state.
+From September 11, 2023, through September 22, 2023, the Department will accept applications for the Type 87 license at the San Francisco District Office, 33 New Montgomery Street, Suite 1230, San Francisco, CA 94105 or at any other ABC office throughout the state.

 If the number of applicants is equal to or less than the number of Type 87 licenses available, all applicants will be notified that they have 90 days to complete a formal application for their specific premises.

 Unsuccessful drawing participants will be automatically refunded their application fee (minus a $100 service charge) within 90-120 days of the drawing but will retain their ranking until the following year pursuant to Chapter 1, Title 4 of the California Code of Regulations (CCR) § 69.3 (c) and will be notified if their rank becomes reachable upon withdrawal or denial of application(s) of those in ranks above.
-Successful participants who file a formal application for a priority license who then decide to withdraw their application will be entitled to a refund in accordance with Business and Professions Code Section 23320.
-Pursuant to the provisions of Section 12419.5 of the Government Code, if an applicant owes money to the California taxing agencies, a claim against the type 87 application fee may be made by the taxing agency.
+Successful participants who file a formal application for a priority license who then decide to withdraw their application will be entitled to a refund in accordance with BPC § 23320 and 23959.
+Pursuant to the provisions of § 12419.5 of the Government Code, if an applicant owes money to the California taxing agencies, a claim against the type 87 application fee may be made by the taxing agency.
 If such a claim is made, the amount owed will be deducted from the application fee at the time of refund and remitted to the taxing agency.

 Applicants are encouraged to file their applications early in the filing period to avoid a lengthy wait.

-In the coming weeks, additional information and instructions regarding applications for Neighborhood Restricted Special On-Sale General licenses will be made available on ABC’s website and at the San Francisco District Office.
+In the coming weeks, additional information and instructions regarding applications for original and intercounty transfer of general licenses will be made available on ABC’s website.